fkcurrie/plywood-nesting/README.md

 This project is licensed under the Apache License 2.0.

 ### Acknowledgments
-Thank you to all the contributors who have helped to enhance this project.
+- This project was inspired by and may incorporate ideas or techniques outlined in the plans for an insulated Layens hive available at [Horizontal Hive](https://www.horizontalhive.com/how-to-build/insulated-layens-hive.shtml).
+These detailed plans offer valuable insights into sustainable beekeeping practices and hive design.
-This project was inspired by the need for efficient use of materials in carpentry and manufacturing.
+- This project was inspired by the need for efficient use of materials in carpentry and manufacturing.